Anuoluwapo25/NeuroWealth/frontend/scripts/test-implementations.md

 If you encounter issues:
 1. Check browser console for debug logs
 2. Verify MetaMask and network settings
-3. Ensure you have sufficient STT balance
+3. Ensure you have sufficient USDC balance
 4. Try different RPC endpoints if needed